 1. Know What Your Insurance Covers

 If you have insurance, using your coverage can make mental health care significantly more affordable.
-It’s important to first understand what your insurance plan covers as coverage can vary widely from company to company and plan to plan.
+It’s important to first understand what your insurance plan covers can vary widely from company to company and plan to plan.
 Depending on your coverage, you may pay as little as your co-pay.
 In some cases you may even pay nothing.

 To understand your coverage, look at the summary plan description and/or the summary of benefits and coverage documents provided by your insurance company.
 These documents, which are provided at the time of enrollment and can be requested at any time, lay out your coverage in plain language.
+If you have questions about your coverage, check with your HR representative (if your insurance is provided through your employer) or your insurance company’s website or call center.

-2. Sliding Scale Therapy
+2. Ask Therapists If They Offer Sliding Scale Therapy

-If the cost of therapy is a barrier, consider looking for therapists who offer sliding scale therapy.
 Sliding scale therapy is a fee structure where the therapist or agency provides services at varying rates depending on the person’s financial situation.
 Therapists in private practice, group practice, and agency settings may all offer sliding scale fees.
 However, not every therapist or organization will, due either to ethical or practical considerations.

 How a sliding scale fee is determined depends on the therapist/organization offering it.
 Some therapists reserve spots in their schedule for specific fees while others will use a formula to calculate a client’s fee.
 A therapist may request financial documents to help them determine the fee you will be charged while others use an honor system.
 Organizations that provide sliding scale services will likely request financial documents.